-2. Add a rug
+9. Add a rug to cozy up underfoot

-3. Choose flexible furniture
+13. Choose flexible folding furniture

 When furnishing a small balcony, 'choose items that can extend, stack or fold to save space when not in use,' advises Kimberly Kronberger, Ikea (opens in new tab) US business leader.
 Folding or stackable chairs are great space-saving solutions that can be easily stored away in winter to make way for extra pots to brighten the balcony on grey days.